 Actually, until I moved to the UAE, I thought that Greece had stopped existing more or less after Archimedes’ ‘Eureka’ moment.
 I thought that Greece was history like its prodigies and like its counterparts: Macedonia, Mesopotamia, Mohenjo-daro, Machu Picchu, ancient Egypt and ancient Troy.
 For me, seeing is believing.
 And then, I got the chance to do that.

 We booked an 11-nights’ package through TourGreece, a leading travel company, which I found through my own indigenous research.
 I requested them to prepare an itinerary that would include the capital city of Athens, the Peloponnese, Central Greece and Thessaly regions and the Saronic and the Cycladic islands.
 While the inland is rich in history, the islands have beautiful beaches and appealing architecture.
 Soon, we were ready to fly.

-After we arrived at Athens International Airport, we were received by a representative from TourGreece.
+After a comfortable 5-hour flight aboard Etihad’s business class, we arrived at Athens International Airport and were received by a representative from TourGreece.
 He escorted us to the Titania hotel and made sure we were checked in smoothly.
 Before leaving, he handed us all the tickets, vouchers etc. that we were going to need on our trip.